Asif-Ejaz/adaptivefer/README.md

 We have used two target datasets in our experimentation.
 The first dataset is used in domain adaptation process and second dataset is kept unseen in all the ways for testing purposes.
 This was done to ensure model performance consistency on target domain.
 We used two classifiers in our experimentation.
-One is VGG16 pre-trained on ImageNet Dataset and second is ResNET18 pre-trained on ImageNet Dataset.
+First one is VGG16 pre-trained on ImageNet Dataset and second is ResNET18 pre-trained on ImageNet Dataset.

 ## Baseline results

-### Source Domain Accuracy Results
+### Source Domain Dataset Results

 We started ourn experimentation by training VGG16 and ResNet18 on source domain dataset and their accuracies on source domain are provided below.